2019 Hartwell Individual Biomedical Research Awards

 Lucas R. Smith, Ph.D., Assistant Professor Neurobiology, Physiology and Behavior, University of California, Davis for Mechanisms of Contracture in Cerebral Palsy: Tissue Architecture and Stem Cell Mechanobiology

-- Molly K. McVoy, MD, Assistant Professor Psychiatry, Case Western Reserve University for Illness Severity and Treatment Effects on Resting State Neural Connectivity in Adolescent Depression
+- Molly K. McVoy, MD, Assistant Professor Psychiatry, Case Western Reserve University for Adolescent Depression: Illness Severity and Treatment Effects in Digitally Acquired Brain Electrical Activity

 - Neeraj K. Surana, M.D., Ph.D., Assistant Professor Pediatrics, Duke University for Developing Bacteria-Derived Therapies to Cure Inflammatory Bowel Disease